 These poor utilization metrics and expenses don’t just include offices—they also extend to meeting spaces, where the average utilization is a meager 30 percent.

 And even when these meeting spaces are being used for their intended purpose, still only 40 percent of the seats are ever filled.
 This is because while many meeting rooms are built for six people, most meetings consist of three or fewer workers.

 Want to know how?
-That’s up next.
+Coming right up!

 These four key metrics will empower any office manager to better understand their unique meeting room usage patterns and craft the perfect strategy for improving utilization and ROI.

 1. Usage: Is your meeting space utilization ideal?